Dr. Amy Schulting

 Dr. Schulting completed her PhD in clinical psychology at Duke University and received specialized training at TEACCH and UNC-Chapel Hill focused on developmental and learning disabilities, infant/preschool mental health, autism spectrum disorders and school-based intervention.
-Dr. Schulting is also a former K-12 teacher with a Master’s degree in Education from the University of Virginia, and is currently an education policy researcher at Duke University.
+Dr. Schulting is also a former K-12 teacher with a Master’s degree in Education from the University of Virginia, and is a former education policy researcher at Duke University.

 At the Center for Behavior and Learning, Dr. Schulting provides comprehensive learning evaluations for preschool through college-age students to diagnose neurodevelopmental disorders such as dyslexia, ADHD and autism.
 Evaluations also include assessment related to anxiety, mood, social-emotional functioning and behavioral concerns.
 Dr. Schulting enjoys working with gifted and twice exceptional children presenting with both intellectual giftedness and learning disabilities.
 In addition, she provides parent support and consultation to reduce parenting stress, improve parent-child relationships and enhance overall family functioning.

-Dr. Schulting is accepting new referrals for evaluation only.
+Dr. Schulting is accepting new clients for evaluation only.

 She is in network for Medica, United Behavioral Health, Blue Cross Blue Shield of Minnesota.